 Frequently Asked Questions¶

-Yes.
-The current release of PySB supports Python 3.6 and Python 2.7.
-Other Python 3.x releases are not explicitly tested.
+The current release of PySB supports Python 3.6, 3.7, and 3.8.
+Earlier versions, including Python 2.7, are not supported from PySB 2.0 onwards.

 In PySB version 1.5 and earlier, the <> operator was used for reversible rules. <> is pending deprecation from PySB, and does not work at all in Python 3.
 All new models should use | as the reversible rule operator.
 Previous models should be upgraded if compatibility with future PySB versions is required.